-1.18 The Transport Assessment considers the cumulative traffic impacts of the proposed relocation of the two exiting schools and their development for residential purposes.
-The Assessment identifies a slight improvement in traffic conditions in the town centre during the AM Peak but a worsening in the PM Peak, due largely to the Dane Street - Hockerill Street junction.
-However, the report indicates that delays at this location are a result of the general increase in traffic from other new developments outside the scope of the EIA.
-The reduction of traffic on the Dunmow Road, due to the relocation of the school means, the report states, that the proposed development would not have a material implication on the operation of the Dunmow Road/Haymeads Lane junction.
-Notwithstanding this, the proposals are supported by a package of measures to encourage non-car trips, such as initial free travel for residents on the bus services along Beldams Lane; a cycle training/buddy scheme; a car sharing scheme; and a Residents Travel pack.
+1.20 The Transport Assessment considers the cumulative traffic impacts of the proposed relocation of the two exiting schools and their development for residential purposes.
+The Assessment identifies a slight improvement in traffic conditions in the town centre during the AM Peak but a worsening in the PM Peak.
+It indicates however that most of the junctions would continue to operate below capacity and the traffic delay at the Warwick Road site is insignificant.
+Notwithstanding this, the proposals are supported by a package of measures to encourage non-car trips, such as initial free travel for residents on the bus services along London Road; a cycle training/buddy scheme; a car sharing scheme; and a Residents Travel pack.